 Related Reading: Everything You Need To Know About The 7 Types Of Affairs That Exist

 What does the “Ludus” type of love mean for you?

-The giddy-feeling you get when you’re flirting with your partner at the start of a relationship.
+The giddy feeling you get when you’re flirting with your partner at the start of a relationship.
 Never being able to end a phone call because you’re both trying to decide who hangs up first.
-There are all kinds of love in this world, but Ludus might be the most fun one.
+Of all kinds of love in this world, Ludus might be the most fun one.

-It’s the type of love your friends hate.
-Where you call your partner “honey bun” in public.
+Among the different kinds of love, Ludus – where you call your partner “honey bun” in public – is also the one your friends hate.
 Your friends can’t stand the obnoxious yet cute antics you two are up to.
 You cease to become a singular person, your friends now know wherever you’re invited, your “honey bun” is tagging along too.

 5. Mania – the love you shouldn’t have

 Mania is obsessive love, better described as codependency.
 It’s when there is an imbalance of love in the relationship.
 It often leads to jealousy, possessiveness, and an overall toxic relationship.
 The ancient Greeks called this obsessive love mania, while millennials nowadays just call them stalkers or even stans (stalker fans).

 Shazia says, “Generally people who get obsessed in love are usually dealing with subconscious emotional disturbances.
 This makes them overprotective with those that they think they are in love with.
 They are not in the mental position to even recognize their own true feelings.
 Obsessive love can even lead to narcissistic tendencies and controlling habits.”

 What does the “Mania” type of love mean for you?